mushogenshin/mshgsh-zola-site/content/houdini-docker-apple.md

 root@hython:/opt/hfs19.5/bin#
 ```

 Hmm, that's disappointing!
-Now where should we file an issue: to Docker? or to SideFX? or to Pixar?
+Now where should we file an issue: to Docker? or to SideFX? or to Pixar USD?

 After doing some searching, I believe this belongs to [QEMU](https://www.qemu.org/) supports for machine emulators, and the issue is with our Ubuntu AMD64 environment being emulated on Apple chip, see this [GitLab issue](https://gitlab.com/qemu-project/qemu/-/issues/750).

-This was when I had to sadly halt my tinkering with Houdini Docker on Apple chip.
+This was when I sadly had to halt my tinkering with Houdini Docker on Apple chip.

 If anyone has some ideas to overcome this please let me know.